 Annie’s life happens in my own little village of Orford on the east coast of Tasmania in the 2017-18’s.
 As she lives through that fateful year, we see the coast through her eyes from as far north as glorious Coles Bay, as far east as Maria Island and as far south as Hobart.
 It’s the first time, I’ve been so contemporarily intimate with my settings.
 In the hist.ficts, my settings were well rooted in what’s left of twelfth century Lyon, Venice and Constantinople.
 So the contemporary idea is something completely new.
 On the one hand I want to spruik the beauty of my island home.
 On the other, I want to keep it a complete secret.

 In any case, I’m loving revealing Annie’s story.
 She has so much to give and I do believe we can all learn from her experiences.

-I’m enjoying building a Pinterest board for At Home , finding faces and locations.
+I’m enjoying building a Pinterest board for Passage, finding faces and locations.
 When this happens, a book starts to become a little real.
 (You can see above that Almost Home was the original title of the novel but it’s now been changed to Passage.)